HuntingSeasons.Org

-Turkey hunting season is all set in Florida, and both seasoned hunters and novices will need to know when it begins and what is required of them to prepare for their trips and get the proper licenses, permits, and equipment.
+Florida Turkey season is all set, and both seasoned hunters and novices will need to know when it begins and what is required of them to prepare for their trips and get the proper licenses, permits, and equipment.
 As the turkey hunting season approaches, hunters should familiarize themselves with the most recent developments to ensure they comply with all rules and regulations.

 During the spring turkey hunting season in Florida, the Osceola subspecies of the wild turkey are open for authorized hunting.
 Osceola turkeys are only found in Florida, yet they are very popular among hunters owing to their large size and unusual look.
 Swamps, pine forests, cow pastures, and even regions with alligators and venomous snakes are all fair game during Florida’s turkey hunting season.
 Turkeys often choose these spots as roosts, especially when the weather is warm.